Click Here to Register

 This event will only be offered virtually.
 Join us live on Zoom Webinar, or watch on-demand recordings – over three distinct sessions.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the North American Spine Society and the American Orthopaedic Association.
-The North American Spine Society is accredited by the ACCME to provide continuing medical education for physicians.
-The North American Spine Society designates this live activity for a maximum off 7.5 AMA PRA Category 1 Credits™.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Journal of Bone and Joint Surgery and the American Orthopaedic Association.
+The Journal of Bone and Joint Surgery is accredited by the ACCME to provide continuing medical education for physicians.
+The Journal of Bone and Joint Surgery designates this live activity for a maximum of 8 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The American Medical Association has determined that physicians not licensed in the US to participate in this CME activity are eligible for AMA PRA Category 1 Credits™.

 The National Association of Orthopaedic Nurses (NAON) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission of Accreditation.